NeurodataWithoutBorders/nwb-guide/docs/tutorials/dataset_publication.rst

 Dataset Publication
 =======================================

-For this tutorial, we'll be adapting the previous :ref:`Multi-Session Tutorial </tutorials/multiple_sessions>` to publish our data to the DANDI Archive.
+For this tutorial, we'll be adapting the previous :doc:`Multi-Session Tutorial </tutorials/multiple_sessions>` to publish our data to the DANDI Archive.

 Resume the conversion on the home page, then navigate back to the **Workflow** page.